Shraddha2104/Slack-Clone/README.md

  ## Contributing to Slack-Clone
 <!--- If your README is long or you have some specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->
-To contribute to React-News-App, follow these steps:
+To contribute to Slack-Clone, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.